peter-zold/Data-Science-Projects/README.md

 I used <b>Python</b> (with numpy, pandas, scipy, scikit-learn, matplotlib, seaborn and so on) to create this project.

+## Breast Cancer Classification
+I made a prediction as to whether a tumour in the breast is benign or malignant, based on the available data.
+For that cause after a brief data processing and feature engineering, I built a neural network with tensorflow.

+I used <b>Python</b> (with numpy, pandas, scikit-learn, tensorflow, matplotlib) to create this project.

 ## Students Performance In Exams
 I conducted analysis on a dataset with records of students socioeconomic status, preparation and exam results.
 I made a report with summarization of the student's overall performance with the possibility to filter on various attributes.
 I also an analysis on some aspects of their individual performance featuring key influencers of scoring high or low on an exam.